-PPC68 is inconsistent with the Prebbleton Structure Plan, in that it is outside the anticipated urban area.
-Should PPC68 affect the quantum of residential growth within Selwyn, without a corresponding increase in local employment and access to services, additional impact on the Greater Christchurch transport network can be expected as additional residents in Selwyn travel to access services and employment.
+PPC72 is inconsistent with the Prebbleton Structure Plan, in that it is outside the anticipated urban area.
+Should PPC72 affect the quantum of residential growth within Selwyn, without a corresponding increase in local employment and access to services, additional impact on the Greater Christchurch transport network can be expected as additional residents in Selwyn travel to access services and employment.
+However, assessing the effects of such development on the long term planning and funding commitments associated with bulk transport infrastructure is complex and requires assessment of multiple land use scenarios at a District or Regional level.
 Refer to my discussion in Section 6.

-Should my recommendations be adopted/addressed, I consider that transport effects of PPC68 on the adjacent transport network can be managed through projects in Council's LTP and further assessments during the subdivision consent stage of development.
+Should my recommendations be adopted/addressed, noting that further assessment of the Springs Road/Birchs Road intersection is needed, I consider that the transport effects of PPC72 on the adjacent transport network can be managed through further assessments during the subdivision consent stage of development.